Modelling and classifying joint trajectories of self-reported mood and pain in a large cohort study: Supplementary Text

 Assuming independence holds, the model is re-defined using the following distribution. $P_{(m, p), (m', p')}$ is the probability of people moving from state $(m, p)$ on a day to $(m', p')$ the next day.
 For $m, p \in \{1, 2, 3, 4, 5\}$,\\

 The new model is thus that the probabilities for staying at the same state or moving to states whose mode or pain scores differ by 1 agree with those implicit, but transitions to all other states are equally likely.
-When we overlay a standard normal curve on the histogram of standardised residuals, as shown in Figure~\ref{fig:res2}, we find once again that the residuals do not appear to be normally distributed.
+When we overlay a standard normal curve on the histogram of standardised residuals, as shown in Fig~\ref{fig:res2}, we find once again that the residuals do not appear to be normally distributed.

-Using the same standardised residual formula as in equation (3), the heatmap of the residuals shown in Figure~\ref{fig:res2} is obtained.
-Comparing it with Figure~\ref{fig:res1}, the first noticeable difference is that the range of residuals for the new model has decreased, indicating a better fit.
+Using the same standardised residual formula as in equation (3), the heatmap of the residuals shown in Fig~\ref{fig:res2} is obtained.
+Comparing it with Fig~\ref{fig:res1}, the first noticeable difference is that the range of residuals for the new model has decreased, indicating a better fit.
 Also, the diagonal region connecting the top left to bottom right has smoothed out a bit.

 We could in principle carry on, constructing models of increasing complexity and reducing the largest residuals until those that remain have the expected, near-normal distribution.
 But this modelling effort was only meant to be exploratory: our main goal was the clustering analysis as discussed before.